tfadeyi/auth0-simple-exporter/README.md

 ## Motivation

-Monitoring **Auth0** tenant activities using a Prometheus monitoring stack was not as straightforward as with other monitoring platforms, such as Datadog.
+It can be difficult to monitor **Auth0** tenant events on a Prometheus stack, especially compared to other monitoring systems such as Datadog.
-This simple Prometheus exporter hopes to help this issue.
+This Prometheus exporter aims to simplify this, making it easier to expose tenant events.

 ## Prerequisites